adrian-moisa/visual-school/02-css/coming-soon.md

+﻿# Additional material
-﻿# Improvements that will be added to this chapter *Expect to see them coming soon*
+*These subjects will be added to this chapter*

 - CSS Media queries
 - http://browserhacks.com/